skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 <hr/>
 #### Easy to use and powerful

-Skinny-ORM is much powerful, so you don't need to write much code.
+Skinny-ORM is very powerful, so you don't need to write much code.
 Your first model class and companion are here.

 ```java
 case class Member(id: Long, name: String, createdAt: DateTime)